OfficeDev/TrainingContent/Teams/04 Fundamentals of Microsoft Teams/Lab.md

     export * from './auth';
     ```

 1. Refresh the tab in Microsoft Teams.
-Select the **Get MSGraph Data** button to invoke the authentication and call to **graph.microsoft.com**.
+Select the **Get Microsoft Graph Data** button to invoke the authentication and call to **graph.microsoft.com**.

     ![Screenshot of Microsoft Teams app with Microsoft Graph data displayed.](Images/Exercise3-09.png)